SwedbankPay/developer.swedbankpay.com/payments/index.md

 These payments will have a `sale` transaction instead of the `authorization` and `capture`.
 The funds will be captured from the consumer straight away.

-`autoCapture` is only available for card payments.
+`autoCapture` is only available for Card Payments.
 The mechanics work the same way as a two-phase payment, with two separate transactions – one for the `authorization` and one for the `capture`.